TanStack/router/docs/framework/react/guide/custom-link.md

 ### React Aria Components example

-React Aria Components’ [Link](https://react-spectrum.adobe.com/react-aria/Link.html) component doesn’t support the standard `onMouseEnter` and `onMouseLeave` events, so you can’t use them directly with TanStack Router’s `preload` prop.
+React Aria Components’
+[Link](https://react-spectrum.adobe.com/react-aria/Link.html) component does not support the standard `onMouseEnter` and `onMouseLeave` events.
+Therefore, you cannot use it directly with TanStack Router’s `preload (intent)` prop.

 Explanation for this can be found here:

 - [https://react-spectrum.adobe.com/react-aria/interactions.html](https://react-spectrum.adobe.com/react-aria/interactions.html)
 - [https://react-spectrum.adobe.com/blog/building-a-button-part-2.html](https://react-spectrum.adobe.com/blog/building-a-button-part-2.html)

-It is, however, possible to get around this by dropping down to the [useLink](https://react-spectrum.adobe.com/react-aria/useLink.html) hook from
-[React Aria Hooks](https://react-spectrum.adobe.com/react-aria/hooks.html) and use it with a normal anchor element.
+It is possible to work around this by using the [useLink](https://react-spectrum.adobe.com/react-aria/useLink.html) hook from [React Aria Hooks](https://react-spectrum.adobe.com/react-aria/hooks.html) with a standard anchor element.

 ```tsx
 import * as React from 'react'